aim-rsf/browseMetadata/README.md

 (not just SAIL) as long as a json metadata file can be downloaded.
 In practice, it has only been tested on a limited number of metadata files for SAIL databank.

-## Getting started with metadata

-There are many existing tools that allow you to browse metadata for health datasets.
-These are listed in the [RESOURCES.md](RESOURCES.md) file in this repository.

-**:bulb: These tools may be sufficient for you to address the example questions listed above.**

 ## Getting started with this `R` package `browseMetadata`